ASUOP A&E

 Be Our Valentine Secondary Poster

 One of the biggest days for all football fans is the Super Bowl.
 Traditionally accompanied by friends, food, and a big screen, most college students might not have that atmosphere.
 Even if students do, the Super Bowl Watch Party aims to bring people watching solo or in big groups into one spot to enjoy the biggest football game of the year.
-Inspired by vintage football T-shirts you could get at the thrift, the rollout included vintage graphics and a video.
+Inspired by vintage football T-shirts you could get at the thrift, the rollout included vintage graphics and a video, resulting in over 150 attendees to celebrate together.

 Super Bowl Watch Party